CEEO-DrEsLab/event-driven/README.md

 ### Working with the Prototypes
 Several of the prototypes must be run on a server.
 Something like WAMP/MAMP/LAMP/XAMP or Apache can be set up relatively easily.

 This is necessary for the Communicative Interface prototype, and for the Configurable Interface prototype.
-Other html documents can be run just be double-clicking.
+Other HTML documents can be run just be double-clicking.

 ## Credit
 Made at the LEGO Discovery Lab at the Tufts University Center for Engineering Education and Outreach.